parisepigenetics/Methylator-Documentation/docs/runnning_stat.md

-# Running your Statistical analysis steps by steps
+# Running your statistical analysis step by step

 At this stage, you need to select the global parameters for the statistical analysis.